bluelove8939/Smart-Mirror-IoT-Project-Mirror-UI/README.md

 ## Face emotion detection (testing)

-This feature is designed by user named 'freezinghands'.
+This feature is designed by codeveloper named 'freezinghands'.
 Note that codes listed below are originally written and licensed by him:

     face_emotion_detection.py